 *This is a collaborative post

 The influence that peers have on our lives starts at early childhood and becomes greater as we grow into teenagers.
 There are 6 main forms that this can take.
 Peer pressure can be direct, indirect, positive, negative, unspoken and spoken.
 All these types can in some way contribute to your child’s mental health and even make them feel pressured to act in a way that they otherwise wouldn’t.
-This can be a hard social force to ignore which is why we have teamed up with an independent school in Bristol to share ways that you can teach your child to resist peer pressure.
+This is especially harder as kids go into secondary school with the pressure of smoking/vaping amongst teens.
+Hence why a vape detector may start to become a thing in schools.
+Peer pressure can be a hard social force to ignore which is why we have teamed up with an independent school in Bristol to share ways that you can teach your child to resist peer pressure.

 Promote Self Love